OWASP/owasp-summit-2017/Outcomes/OwaspSAMM/OWASP-SAMM.md

 - We are exploring adding a fifth business function to the SAMM Model.
 - This function will be somewhere between the current "Construction" and "Verification" business functions
-- This new function may encompass code building and code mangement
+- The new function may encompass code building and code mangement
-- The current "Construction" Business Function is mostly about design, so it needs recategorising
+- The current "Construction" Business Function is mostly about design, so needs recategorising
 - Defect management is not clearly defined in the current SAMM Model
 - We will probably need to make fundamental additions and changes to the current SAMM Model
 - Ideas for the new business function naming and criteria have been put forward